What is the EBRD?

 The EBRD provides project financing for banks, industries and businesses, both new ventures and investments in existing companies.
 It also works with publicly owned companies, to support privatisation, restructuring state-owned firms and improving municipal services.
-The Bank uses its close relationship with governments in the region to promote policies that will bolster the business environment.
+We use our close relationship with governments in the region to promote policies that will bolster the business environment.

 What are the criteria for an EBRD investment?